s2a31/yelp-camp/README.md

 - Dynamic display of navigation options based on authentication status
 - Middleware to protect routes and ensure only authenticated users can access certain features
 - Automatic redirection of users back to their intended page after login

+## User Authorization

+Authorization ensures that only the owners of campgrounds and reviews can edit or delete them.
+The following features are included:
+- Association of campgrounds and reviews with their respective authors
+- Middleware to check if the logged-in user is the author of a campground or review before allowing edit or delete operations
+- Hiding of edit and delete buttons for campgrounds and reviews if the logged-in user is not the author

 ## License